MrMuntaner/CAP-STONE-PROJECT/README.md

 I conducted a series of analyses to predict the solubility of molecules based on 4 descriptors.
 My results lead to the following suggestions:

 1. Aim at using the Delaney descriptors to achieve great results.
-2. Use the solubility of molecules that range from less than 1 to 30.
+2. Use the Extra Trees Regressor algorithm for best model performance.

 The presentation for this project can be found [here.](Presentation.pdf)